Deep Learning Assisted Heuristic Tree Search for the Container Pre-marshalling Problem: Computational Results

-The policy and value networks are trained on reference solutions generated by the TT algorithm~\citep{tanaka2017}.
+The branching and bounding networks are trained on reference solutions generated by the TT algorithm~\citep{tanaka2017}, which performs an iterative deepening branch-and-bound search.
 We attempt to solve all instances using TT with a time limit of 10, 20 and 30 minutes for 5x7, 7x7, and 10x7, respectively.
 If TT is unable to find an optimal solution within the time limit, the best solution found is used instead.
-We further generate validation and test sets consiting of 250 instances each to validate/test the DLTS approach as a whole.
+We further generate test sets for each instance size (5x7, 7x7 and 10x7) and instance class (G1, G2, and G3) consisting of 250 instances each and additional test sets containing 750 instances each of all instance classes (i.e., G123 instances) to test the DLTS approach as a whole.
 We run TT on these instances for seven days and use the results for investigating the gap of DLTS to optimality.

 We implement DLTS in Python 3 using \textit{keras 1.1.0}~\citep{chollet2015keras} with \textit{theano 0.8.2}~\citep{theano} as the backend for the implementation of the DNNs.
 All experiments are conducted using the Arminius Cluster of the Paderborn Center For Parallel Computing (PC$^2$) on Intel Xeon X5650 CPUs (2.67 GHz).
 All DNNs are trained on a single CPU using all six cores, resulting in a training time ranging from several hours to a few days.
-We run DLTS and evaluate the policy and value networks using a single thread.
+We run DLTS and evaluate the branching and bounding networks using a single thread.
 This means that, once trained, DLTS can be run on a typical desktop computer.
 This makes it especially useful for industrial applications.